 East of Salt Lake City, the Park City Mountain resort is the largest ski area in North America.
 The new Park City Mountain is the combination of the old Canyons Resort with the Park City Mountain Resort, which were interconnected by a new gondola.
 The combined Vail-owned resort has over 300 runs spread across 7,300 acres that are served by 38 lifts with a maximum vertical descent of 3,200 feet.
 Since it is spread across 14 bowls, it actually has scale that compares to some European resorts.
 Since the Vail acquisition and integration of these resorts, several of the small, slower lifts have been upgraded to high-speed lifts.
 The new high-speed Quicksilver Gondola interconnects the two separate former ski areas via a crossing over Pinecone Ridge.
 There is a mid-station atop Pinecone Ridge (weather permitting), which offers access to double-black runs leading back to the Motherload Express lift on the Park City side and new blue runs in Iron Canyon on the Canyons side.
+The best of Park City snowboarding is typically found annually during the months of January and February.

 The Park City half of the resort has 116 runs spread over 3,300 acres that are served by 13 lifts with a maximum vertical descent of 3,100 feet.
 It is know by snowboarders for the more challenging terrain.
 The more challenging lines are in the chutes of Jupiter Bowl.
 Especially on powder days, you'll want to head up the McConkeys Lift and then hike up Jupiter Peak to access the steeps.
 If you're into park shredding, you've come to the right place.
 The Park City side of the resort is known for the best terrain parks in Utah with four parks overall totaling over 100 features.
 For when you're ready to go big, the most challenging park is King's Crown Superpark, and there is also the 3 Kings Park which is a progressive style.
 And, don't forget about the Eagle superpipe and the Mini Pipe.